 DefinitionBy Mayo Clinic staff

 Primary lateral sclerosis (PLS) causes weakness in your voluntary muscles, such as those you use to control your legs, arms and tongue.
-Primary lateral sclerosis is a type of motor neuron disease, which causes muscle nerve cells to slowly die, causing weakness.
+Primary lateral sclerosis is a type of motor neuron disease that causes muscle nerve cells to slowly break down, causing weakness.

-Primary lateral sclerosis can happen at any age, but it's more common after age 40.
+Primary lateral sclerosis can happen at any age, but it usually occurs between ages 40 and 60.
 A subtype of primary lateral sclerosis, known as juvenile primary lateral sclerosis, begins in early childhood and is caused by an abnormal gene passed from parents to children.

 - Brugman F, et al. Adult-onset primary lateral sclerosis is not associated with mutations in the ALS2 gene.
 Neurology.
 2007;69:702.

 - Neurological diagnostic tests and procedures.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/misc/diagnostic_tests.htm.
 Accessed April 29, 2013.

 - Motor neuron diseases fact sheet.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/motor_neuron_diseases/motor_neuron_diseases.htm.
 Accessed April 23, 2013.